LucGzy/Portfolio-LucG/README.md

 # Tech stack

 My portfolio contains every tools that I'm comfortable using as of today.
 Whenever I make a new addition to my tech stack throught personnal projects or professional experiences, I update the portfolio.
+The portfolio itself was made using primarily React, TailwindCSS and Spline.

 # Projects